cjerzak/fastrerandomize-software/readme.md

 # Before running any code, you'll need to initialize the JAX environment
 fastrerandomize::InitializeJAX(conda_env = "tensorflow_m1", conda_env_required = T)
 ```
+In order to download the JAX backend in a conda environment, see [this link](https://jax.readthedocs.io/en/latest/installation.html#conda) from the JAX developers.

 # Tutorial<a id="tutorial"></a>
 Let's get started with a tutorial.
 We're first going to use the package for generate a pool of acceptable rerandomizations.